AlexZezekalo/IntersectionOverUnionSample/README.md

 Presentation module: MVVM architecture with view binding, custom GraphView to show chart on the plot with axes.
 There are 2 screens:
-- Graph fragment to show Boxes data and Chart; custom View: Chart with Boxes inside;
+- Graph fragment to show Boxes data and Coordinate Plate; Coordinate Plate with Boxes as the only custom view;
 - InputData dialog to collect user's coordinate input; with different types of validation: 1st quick immediate validation on presentation layer and 2nd validation on data layer.

 Domain module: domain models, repository(ComputationRepository, Validator) interfaces, 2 usecases(GetIntersectionOverUnionUseCase and GetValidationResultUseCase).

 Data module: repositories implementation.

+Release Notes
+v.1.0 - graphic interface, Coordinate plane(x-,y-axis) with Bounding Boxes (GroundBox, Predicted and Union) on it, input initial Data through additional dialog screen;

+v.2.0 - added DragNDrop functionality for updating initial boxes Data through graphic interface (moving boxes along a Coordinate plane)